kurierjs/kurier/docs/index.md

 import { Server as WebSocketServer } from "ws";
 import { jsonApiWebSocket } from "kurier";

-// Assume an app has been configured with its resources
+// Assumes an app has been configured with its resources
 // and processors, etc.

-// .
-// .
-// .
-// Also, assume `httpServer` is a Koa server,
+// Also, assumes httpServer is a Koa server,
-// `app` is a JSONAPI application instance. httpServer.use(jsonApiKoa(app));
+// app is a JSONAPI application instance. httpServer.use(jsonApiKoa(app));

 // Create a WebSockets server.